botwithfeelings/PrivacySearchQueries/seed_queries_new.md

   - how to search anonymously
   - how to browse anonymously

-- __Search anonymity__
+- Search anonymity
+  - search without history
-  - Find a search engine that doesn’t track search histories
+  - ~~Find a search engine that doesn’t track search histories~~

 - Deleting social media accounts
   - how to delete a facebook account